Yahya Khan

-A Pathan of Punjab, Khan was commissioned into the British Indian Army in 1939 and fought in the Second World War in the Mediterranean theatre.
-Following the Partition of British India, he joined the Pakistan Army and organized the Staff College, Quetta.
-In 1965, he played a vital role in executing Operation Grand Slam in Indian-administered Kashmir during the Second India–Pakistan War and was assigned to assume the army command in October 1966 by President Ayub Khan.
-In the wake of the 1968–1969 Pakistani protests, Ayub Khan resigned and transferred his authority to Yahya Khan.
+Khan was commissioned into the British Indian Army in 1939 and fought in the Second World War in the Mediterranean theatre.
+Following the partition of British India, he joined the Pakistan Army and was placed in charge of organising the Staff College in Quetta.
+In 1965, he played a vital role in executing Operation Grand Slam in Indian-administered Kashmir during the second Indo-Pakistani war and was assigned to assume the command of the army in September 1966 by President Ayub Khan.
+In the wake of nationwide protests against Ayub Khan's government, he resigned from the presidency and transferred authority to Yahya Khan in March 1969.

-Khan's presidency oversaw martial law by suspending the constitution in 1969.
-Holding the country's first general election in 1970, he barred power transition to the victorious Sheikh Mujibur Rahman from East Pakistan, leading to mass protests in the provincial wing and a call for sovereignty.
-On 25 March 1971, Khan ordered Operation Searchlight in an effort to suppress Bengali nationalism, which led to the Bangladesh Liberation War.
-Khan is considered a chief architect of the Bangladesh genocide along with his deputies Hamid Khan and Tikka Khan.
-In December 1971, Pakistan carried out unsuccessful pre-emptive strikes against the Bengali-allied Indian Army, culminating in the start of the Third India–Pakistan War.
-The wars resulted in the surrender of Pakistani forces and East Pakistan succeeded as Bangladesh, after which Yahya Khan resigned from the army command and transferred the presidency to Zulfikar Ali Bhutto.
+Upon taking over the presidency, Khan declared martial law and suspended the constitution.
+He issued the Legal Framework Order in July 1970 and held the country's first general election in December 1970, with which the Awami League from East Pakistan emerged victorious with a national majority.
+He barred power transition to the party's leader Sheikh Mujibur Rahman, leading to mass protests and civil disobedience in the east and a call for sovereignty.
+On 25 March 1971, Khan ordered Operation Searchlight in an effort to suppress Bengali nationalism which initiated a genocide; and led to the declaration of independence of East Pakistan as Bangladesh by Sheikh Mujibur Rahman, and start of a civil war in the east.
+He is considered a chief architect of the Bangladesh genocide along with his deputies Abdul Hamid Khan and Tikka Khan.
+In December 1971, Khan ordered pre-emptive strikes against the Mukti Bahini-allied Indian Army, resulting in another war with India.
+The two simultaneous wars resulted in the surrender of Pakistani forces in the east and Bangladesh's secession, after which Yahya Khan resigned from the army command and transferred the presidency to Zulfikar Ali Bhutto.
 Khan remained under house surveillance prior to 1979 when he was released by Fazle Haq.
 Khan died the following year in Rawalpindi and was buried in Peshawar.

-Khan's short regime is widely seen as a key factor in the breakup of Pakistan.
-His refusal to transfer power to the Awami League, despite their electoral victory in East Pakistan, led to political turmoil.
-This culminated in Operation Searchlight, a brutal military crackdown that resulted in the Bengali genocide, causing widespread death and displacement.
-Khan is viewed negatively in both Bangladesh, where he is seen as the architect of the genocide, and Pakistan, where his failure to prevent the country's disintegration is considered a national tragedy.
+Khan's brief period in power is widely regarded as a pivotal factor in the division of Pakistan.
+His refusal to hand over power to the Awami League, despite their electoral victory in East Pakistan, sparked political unrest.
+This culminated in Operation Searchlight: a brutal military crackdown resulting in the Bengali genocide and causing widespread death and displacement.
+Khan is viewed negatively in both Bangladesh, where he is considered the architect of the genocide, and Pakistan, where his failure to prevent the country's disintegration is regarded as a national tragedy.